Day 5: September 30,

 I walked back to the car only to find my daughter looking for a lost check.

-She wrote another check and mailed it but wanted to find the one she lost because she did not want someone to cash it.
+She wrote another check and mailed it, but wanted to find the one she had lost, so she would not have to cash it.

-As we were leaving the parking lot, my daughter spotted a piece of paper, it was the check.
+As we were leaving the parking lot, my daughter spotted a piece of paper —the check.

 We rode to Sanibel Island, stopping to pay a six-dollar toll.